MicrosoftDocs/biztalk-docs/biztalk/core/edi-support-issues.md

 manager: "anneta"
 ---
 # EDI Support Issues
-This section describes how [!INCLUDE[prague](../includes/prague-md.md)] supports EDI and AS2 processing.
+This section describes how BizTalk Server supports EDI and AS2 processing.

 ## In This Section